shivesh01/HEATMAP/README.md

 ### Setting up an account on repl

-**when we program in repl it automatically imports the libraries and dependencies with the simple command.
+**Repl when we program in repl it automatically imports the libraries and dependencies with the simple command shown below and hit run.
 So, You just need a replt account or any python idle to get started**

 # Know more about the libraries you will going to use:

 ## Pandas🐼
-Pandas is a popular Python-based toolkit.
-It presents a diverse range of utilities like converting an entire data table into a NumPy matrix array and much more.
+pandas is a popular Python-based data analysis toolkit that can be imported using import pandas as pd.
+It presents a diverse range of utilities, ranging from parsing multiple file-formats to converting an entire data table into a NumPy matrix array.
 This makes pandas a trusted ally in data science and machine learning.

 ## Numpy🔢
 NumPy is a library used for working with arrays.
 Basically, it is used to perform a large set of mathematical operations on an array.
 An array is a data structure consisting of a collection of elements, each identified by at least one array index or key.